RexManglicmot/Wholesale-Customer-Spending-Clustering/Wholesale-Customer-Spending-Clustering-via-Heirarchal-Clustering.md

 In terms of wholesale, we can see what groups of people are buying in bulk at a wholesale people.

+The purpose of this project is:

+1. Understand the channels where most/least purchases are made allowing organizations to embolden current customer relations
+2. Consolidate marketing campaign to target new customers
+3. Numerically calculate potential revenues of current and new customers.

+A special acknowledgement to the University of California Irvine Data Repository for sharing this dataset publicly.[^2] Further, special acknowledgement to Margardia Cardoso for her providing the data set.^Margarida G. M. S. Cardoso, margarida.cardoso ‘@’ iscte.pt, ISCTE-IUL, Lisbon, Portugal\]

 The objective of doing this project is to ascertain what commodities are in high demand.
 By identifying such commodities local and state